Roundup Chronic Lymphocytic Leukemia (CLL) Lawsuit

 Roundup was classified as a “probable human carcinogen” in 2015 by the World Health Organization (WHO).
 Cancer research agency experts cited studies linking Roundup to blood cancers and non-Hodgkin lymphoma in farm-workers around the world.

-Roundup, which is much more toxic than glyphosate, its one named active ingredient, has been detected in the blood and urine of agricultural workers as well as people all over the country.
-It was recently detected in every European Parliament Green Party member.
+Roundup, which is much more toxic than glyphosate, its one named active ingredient, has been detected in the blood and urine of agricultural workers as well as in people all over the country.
+Glyphosate was recently detected in every European Parliament Green Party member.
 It is likely detectable in every person who walks and breathes in this country.
-(Spoiler alert: Just because you don’t gave a grapefruit-sized tumor growing from your head doesn’t mean Roundup is not affecting you in some nefarious way.)
+(Spoiler alert: Just because you don’t gave a grapefruit-sized tumor growing from your neck doesn’t mean Roundup is not affecting you in some nefarious way.)
 Recent studies have also shown that Roundup badly affects the livers of rats at doses thousands of times lower than those allowed by the U.S. EPA.
 Glyphosate is undeniably absorbed by the human body, and it accumulates in body tissues.
 In 2013, the Obama administration, a longtime Monsanto supporter, doubled the allowable level of glyphosate in our drinking water.

 Roundup Adjuvants raise the Ante